Key Quote

 GUYANESE HERITAGE & MIGRATION

 Grace Nichols was born in Guyana in 1950 and moved to England in 1977.
-Her poetry celebrates the richness of Caribbean culture while confronting the legacies of colonialism and slavery.
+Her poetry celebrates the richness of Caribbean culture while confronting the legacies of colonialismcolonialism — The practice of one country taking political control over another and exploiting it and slavery.
 Guyana — meaning 'Land of Many Waters' — is one of the most biodiverse countries on earth, and Nichols positions this natural wealth as a cultural inheritance that must be protected from exploitation by multinational corporations and former colonial powers.

 ENVIRONMENTAL DESTRUCTION IN THE CARIBBEAN

 The Caribbean has experienced severe environmental degradation from industrial agriculture, mining, tourism, and climate change — all of which disproportionately affect former colonies.
 Nichols connects environmental destruction to colonial exploitation: the same economic systems that enslaved people now poison their land.
-The poem implies that ecological damage is not a modern phenomenon but the latest chapter in a centuries-long story of extraction — taking resources from the Caribbean for the benefit of the West.
+The poem implies that ecological damage is not a modern phenomenon but the latest chapter in a centuries-long story of extractionextraction — The process of removing resources from a place, often for external profit — taking resources from the Caribbean for the benefit of the West.

 Key Words